fresearchgroup/Collaboration-System/README.md

     Docker Compose -- https://docs.docker.com/compose/install/

-1. Clone the repository and create a .env file with ---
+1. Clone the repository and create a file name .env  with ---

         ```